raul23/pyebooktools/README.rst

 ebook collections.

-Check also my other project `search-ebooks`_ which is based on ``pyebooktools`` to search through the content and metadata of ebooks.
+Check also my other project `search-ebooks`_ which is based on ``pyebooktools`` for searching through the content and metadata of ebooks.

 `:warning:`